Best Machine Learning Development Companies in 2026

 | Non-Python-heavy product | SoftServe | Multi-stack breadth | Less ML focus | Itransition |

-Delivery model fit: staff aug vs dedicated team vs project delivery
+Delivery model fit: staff augmentation vs dedicated team vs project delivery

 The three commercial models carry different risk profiles.
 Staff augmentation is fastest but requires strong client management.
 Dedicated teams trade speed for shared accountability.
 Project delivery offers fixed acceptance but demands tight scope.